ilikescience/mhs11/src/assets/writing/ethics-snapchat.md

 The influential management thinker Peter Drucker was an avid proponent of the power of measurement.
 But one of his most influential quotes of all time “if you can’t measure it, you can’t manage it,” is a misquote; he never actually said it.
 His take on measurement was much more nuanced:

-> Work implies not only that somebody is supposed to do the job, but also accountability, a deadline and, finally, the measurement of results —that is, feedback from results on the work and on the planning process itself.[^9]
+> Work implies not only that somebody is supposed to do the job, but also accountability, a deadline and, finally, the measurement of results — that is, feedback from results on the work and on the planning process itself.[^9]

 Measuring the ethical impact of your work, and being accountable to that measurement, is part of designing for equitable outcomes.
 Snap does measure the diversity of their workplace, and makes that data available to its own employees. [^10] But when it comes to diversity, lack of public accountability takes all the force out of measurement.